josephjojoe/factorised-image-generation/README.md

 The [CIFAR-10 model code](https://colab.research.google.com/github/fchollet/deep-learning-with-python-notebooks/blob/master/chapter12_part05_gans.ipynb) is from Deep Learning with Python, by Francois Chollet.

+Other model code has also generally been based upon the above resources with some modifications for data loading and pre-processing.

 ## Datasets
 The datasets used in this repository are:
 - MNIST database of handwritten digits
 - CIFAR-10
+- EMNIST Letters